 Published: Sierra Entertainment, Evolved Games

 Platform: PC | Xbox | PS2 | Gamecube

 Release Date: 17 October 2003

 Brought to you by the developers behind the Sniper Elite franchise, Delta Force: Black Hawk Down, and 007: From Russia with Love.
-Judge Dredd vs. Death is based on the 2000AD comic series which also spawned several movies adaptations.
+Judge Dredd vs. Death is based on the 2000AD comic series which also spawned several movie adaptations.

 You assume the role of Judge Dredd, the law and protector of Mega-City One.
-The city is awaiting a terrible danger by the insane Dr Icarus who invented a virus that turns people into either vampires or zombies.
+The city is awaiting a terrible danger by the insane Dr. Icarus who invented a virus that turns people into either vampires or zombies.
 However, from the beginning, he planned to achieve immortality so he can rule the world.
-When all hope is lost, Dredd shows up, loads his gun, and goes on to fight the evil scientist and anyone possess a threat to his city.
+When all hope is lost, Dredd shows up, loads his gun, and goes on to fight the evil scientist and anyone who possesses a threat to his city.

 Since you play as the law himself, your job is to look after the city and capture criminals that roam the streets.
-Also, there’s a law meter which measures the player’s commitments to the laws of Mega-City One.
+Also, there’s a law meter that measures the player’s commitments to the laws of Mega-City One.
 It all depends on your actions, and if they follow the law, you will get splendid rewards at the end of each chapter.
 If you ask me, the gameplay is similar to Return of Castle Wolfenstein.
 The game sometimes shifts from a regular first-person shooter game to a fast-paced one.
 Luckily, this game is easy.
 Unless if you decide to play it on hard mode, then good luck.